prashanthi-r/traindy/analysis_deliverable/tech_report/README.md

 ![alt text](https://github.com/cs1951a-brown-spring-2022/TrainDy/blob/main/analysis_deliverable/Mean%20Price%20Over%20Time.png)

 ### Full results + graphs (at least 1 stats/ml test and at least 1 visualization).
 You should push your visualizations to the /analysis_deliverable/visualizations folder in your repo.
 Depending on your model/test/project we would ideally like you to show us your full process so we can evaluate how you conducted the test!

-### If you did a statistics test, are there any confounding trends or variables you might be observing?

 ### If you did a machine learning model, why did you choose this machine learning technique?
 Does your data have any sensitive/protected attributes that could affect your machine learning model?